 There is always the possibility of clicking on the wrong link.
 The link could be placed on a website, email, messaging application, forum, YouTube comment, etc.

 Phishing emails often have certain characteristics that tell you it’s a phishing email.
-I’m talking about odd grammar, weird stories about a rich African cousin who passed away or long and weird email endings, such as “[email protected]”
+I’m talking about odd grammar, weird stories about a rich African cousin who passed away, or long and weird email endings, such as “[email protected]”

-Simple and only solution: don’t ever open or click on any attachments or links in emails when the sender is unknown.
+The simple and only solution: don’t ever open or click on any attachments or links in emails when the sender is unknown.

 Read more information about phishing emails and how to deal with them in my in-depth post on the subject.